giellalt/lang-gle/gle.md

 #### rule to correct lenition (séimhiú) errors for nouns after certain prepositions

+#### rule to take away lenition for nouns after certain prepositions

 #### Rules for lenition

 **ADD:msyn-teastaigh-ó**: exchange prep "mé" with "ó" when following "teastaigh"